QuantGeekDev/mcp-framework-docs/docs/introduction.md

 - Provide structured context
 - Guide model interactions

+### 4. Transports

+Communication layers that:

+- Handle client-server communication
+- Support different use cases:
+  - **STDIO**: Perfect for CLI tools and local integrations
+  - **SSE**: Ideal for web applications with optional authentication

 The framework handles all communication between your server and AI models, following the Model Context Protocol specification.

 ## When to Use MCP Framework